-- means unequivocal diagnosis of Parkinson's disease confirmed by a specialist medical practitioner. - means the unequivocal diagnosis of degenerative idiopathic Parkinson's disease as characterised by the clinical manifestation of one or more of the following: rigidity, tremor, akinesia, resulting from the degeneration of the nigrostriatal system, - means Parkinson's disease that meets the definition above and causes you to be constantly and permanently unable to perform three or more of the numbered activities of daily living.
+- means unequivocal diagnosis of Parkinson's disease confirmed by a specialist medical practitioner. - means the unequivocal diagnosis of degenerative idiopathic Parkinson's disease as characterised by the clinical manifestation of one or more of the following: rigidity, tremor, akinesia, resulting from the degeneration of the nigrostriatal system, requiring regular dopamine replacement medication. - means Parkinson's disease that meets the definition above and causes you to be constantly and permanently unable to perform three or more of the numbered activities of daily living.